 • 100 piles weighing up to 144 tonnes, ranging in length from 39-55 metres

-As part of our procurement role, we identified risks on behalf and navigated the client through any construction tender issues.
+As part of our procurement role, we identified potential risks and navigated the client through any construction tender issues.
 We worked to optimise requirements and keep estimated construction costs within the available budget.

 Supporting essential day-to-day operations and maintenance

 The new operations and maintenance building will support the daily operations of the windfarm.
-The base, completed in October 2019, is conveniently situated quayside for easy access to crew transfer vessels, which transports maintenance teams to the wind farm in the North Sea.
+The base, completed in October 2019, is conveniently situated quayside for easy access to crew transfer vessels that transport maintenance teams to the wind farm in the North Sea.
 Around 100 people will be employed full-time at the base when East Anglia One is completed, and the thousands of contractors and supply chain operators using the site every year will contribute substantially to the local economy.

-With many components to the EA One development, we further supported the client using our detailed design skills.
+With many components involved in the EA One development, we further supported the client using our detailed design skills.
 We undertook a feasibility study to assess innovative materials that could be used to construct an offshore wind demonstration platform on behalf of Scottish Power Renewables.

 Delivering across the wider East Anglia Array